-Wood was scarce when the prairie was settled in the mid 1800s, so the abundant limestone became important in the construction of buildings, bridges, and fences.
-The Cottonwood limestone, a rock layer that occurs near the base of the hills in the Fox Creek valley, is a common building stone in Kansas.
+Wood was scarce when the prairie was settled in the mid-1800s.
+The abundant limestone became important in the construction of buildings, bridges, and fences.
+The Cottonwood limestone that occurs in layers near the base of the hills in the Fox Creek valley is a common building stone in Kansas.
 The Chase County Courthouse in Cottonwood Falls, Kansas was constructed of Cottonwood limestone in 1873.
 Much of the state capital in Topeka, Kansas is also constructed with Cottonwood limestone.

-Cottonwood limestone is thick, nearly white in color, even-textured, durable and contains numerous wheat-grained shaped fusulinid fossils (extinct single-celled animals that floated in the water).
-Blocks of stone three or more feet thick and several feet in length and width can be taken from a ledge.
+Cottonwood limestone is thick, nearly white in color, even-textured, durable and contains numerous fusulinid fossils.
+These extinct single-celled animals fossilized the size and shape of wheat-grains.
+Blocks three or more feet thick by several feet in length and width can be taken from a limestone ledge.
 The ranch house and parts of many of the buildings on the preserve are built with Cottonwood limestone.
 Another layer called Funston limestone was used to build the barn.
 These stones were taken from rock quarries south of the preserve's boundary.

 Not all limestone is suitable for construction of fences or buildings.
-However, it can be ground into gravel for rural roads, driveways, and construction purposes.
+It can be ground into gravel for rural roads, driveways, and construction materials.

-Flint was a very common medium used for stone tools and weapon points for thousands of years by early human inhabitants.
-Arrowheads were useful tools made by the Kansa, Osage, and other American Indian tribes from the chert (or flint) abundant in what would later be called the Flint Hills.
-Flint was often quarried and found on the ridge tops of the Flint Hills, yet these flint-filled soils were difficult to cultivate.
-This problem led to a ranching and grazing culture that has dominated land use for over 125 years.
+Flint was a very common medium used for stone tools and weapon points for thousands of years by early humans.
+Flint arrowheads were useful tools made by the Kansa, Osage, and other native tribes.
+The chert (or flint) is abundant in the Flint Hills.
+It was often quarried and found on the ridge tops.
+These flint-filled soils made it difficult to cultivate.
+This problem led to a ranching and grazing culture that has dominated land use since the 1880s.